samwho/GitHub-Pull-Request-Email-Bot/README.md

 There are only a few files that you as a user need to worry about:

-config.inc.php - This is where all of the configuration information is stored.
-You will need to change this file to make it suit your purpose.
+config.sample.inc.php - This is where all of the configuration information is stored.
+You will need to cmake a copy of this file and make all necessary changes to make it suit your purposes.

 run.php - This is the file you will need to attach to a Cron job.
 This file is where the magic happens: pull requests are crawled, the crawler filters out the